decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 #### No Header Valid Signature

-Using the messages defined in (#messages-1), with no header, along with the SK and PK values defined in (#key-pair-1) results in the following signature value
+Using the messages defined in (#messages), with no header, along with the SK and PK values defined in (#key-pair-1) results in the following signature value

 ```
 {{ $signatureFixtures.bls12-381-sha-256.signature010.signature }}